 Aptitude empowers character significantly and upgrades their challenge rating early in their character development.
 It offsets some of the changes to the time scales of Short and Long rests by adding capability and survivability while maintaining the Gritty Realism.
 Aptitude adds a much more complex element to gaming.
 Some of what it accomplishes, can be accomplished by use of Elan.
 Aptitude definitely introduces the biggest part of Incarna Character Emphasis.

 Aptitude also enables other aspects of character development – it is the gateway to traits and aspects outside the core D20 experience and acquiring powers across classes without sacrificing levels.
-Each Ability has one of the pillars of The Pattern associated with it.
+Many Abilities have one of the pillars of The Pattern associated with it.
 Divine (Wisdom); Kinetic (Strength, Dexterity, Constitution); Occult (Intelligence), and Psychic (Charisma).
 Sanity does not have a specific pillar and is generally not something that characters have affinity with.

 Normal PC’s start play with 5 measures of aptitude divided between material and the three mystical aptitudes, however they want.
 Most PC races have access to only the mystical and material because they are a Lower Order Being.